shawea/blueGrass/README.md

 To run examples:
 open terminal in the directory and run 'simplehttpserver' (installed via npm) or similar - then surf to ROOT in each folder.

+After you download, you may want to watch a 10 minue video: http://www.youtube.com/watch?v=YWUGC3wKe14.

 Recommended but not required:
 * chrome  (and open the developer console in icognito mode or any browser)
 * npm -g install simplehttpserver (optional)